A. The coming distress upon Jerusalem.

 “He has no understanding”?

 iii.
-How did their hearts get far from God?
-They have removed their hearts far from Me.
-God doesn’t move away from His people; they remove their hearts from Him.
+God tells us how their hearts got far from Him – they have removed their hearts far from Me.
+God didn’t move away from His people; they removed their hearts from Him.

 b.
 And their fear toward Me is taught by the commandment of men: The people of Jerusalem had no fear of God in themselves; it had to be commanded by others.
 Their hearts did not respond to God, but only to men.

 i.
 Isaiah calls this a marvelous work and a wonder, for God to reject the wisdom of man and to display His wisdom.
-Paul was also amazed at the “wisdom” of man, and how it compared to the “foolishness” of God: For since, in the wisdom of God, the world through wisdom did not know God, it pleased God through the foolishness of the message preached to save those who believe.
+Paul was also amazed at the so-called wisdom” of man, and how it compared to what was thought to be the foolishness of God: For since, in the wisdom of God, the world through wisdom did not know God, it pleased God through the foolishness of the message preached to save those who believe.
 For Jews request a sign, and Greeks seek after wisdom; but we preach Christ crucified, to the Jews a stumbling block and to the Greeks foolishness, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.
 Because the foolishness of God is wiser than men, and the weakness of God is stronger than men (1 Corinthians 1:21-25).

-e.
+f.
 Shall the potter be esteemed as the clay: The people of Jerusalem made the terrible mistake of raising themselves up and lowering God at the same time.
-So, for them, the clay was just as worthy, just as intelligent, just as powerful, as the potter was!
+So, for them, the clay was just as worthy, just as intelligent, just as powerful, as the potter was.

 i.
-People who are otherwise intelligent often fall into this delusion.
+Some intelligent people may fall into this delusion.
 Jacques Monod, a biochemist, wrote: “Chance alone is at the source of every innovation, of all creation in the biosphere.
 Pure chance, absolutely free but blind, at the very root of the stupendous edifice of evolution.”

 ii.
-But assigning such power to “chance” is crazy.
+But assigning such power to chance doesn’t make sense.
 Chance has no power.
-For example, when a coin is flipped, the chance it will land “heads” is 50%; however, “chance” does not make it land heads.
+For example, when a coin is flipped, the chance it will land “heads” is 50%; however, chance does not make it land heads.
 Whether or not it lands heads or tails is due to the strength with which the coin is flipped, the strength of air currents and air pressure as it flies through the air, where it is caught, and if it is flipped over once it is caught.
-Chance doesn’t “do” anything but describe a probability.
+Chance doesn’t do anything but describe a probability.

 iii.
-When Carl Sagan petitioned the federal government for a grant to search for intelligent life in outer space, how did he hope to find it?
-By using a super sensitive instrument to pick up radio signals from distant space.
-When he received those radio signals, he looked for order and pattern, which would demonstrate the signals were transmitted by intelligent life.
-In the same way, the order and pattern of the whole universe demonstrates that it was fashioned by intelligent life, not by “chance.”
-Scientists detect “chance” in the radio signals constantly (in the form of unpatterned static), but it tells them nothing.
+Many years ago a scientist named Carl Sagan petitioned the U.S. government for a grant to fund the search for intelligent life in outer space.
+He hoped to find evidence of life by using a super-sensitive instrument to pick up radio signals from distant space.
+When he received those radio signals, he looked for order and pattern, which demonstrated the signals were transmitted by intelligent life.
+In the same way, the order and pattern of the whole universe demonstrate that it was fashioned by intelligent life, not by chance.
+Scientists detect chance in the radio signals constantly (in the form of static with no pattern), but it tells them nothing.

 iv.
-Therefore, when someone says the universe or anything else came about by chance, they are extremely ignorant, superstitious, or just repeating a line they have heard before and have unthinkingly accepted.
+Therefore, when someone says the universe or anything else came about by chance, one may say that despite their expertise or skill in other areas, when it comes to this subject, they are ignorant, superstitious, or simply repeating a tired theory presented and disproved before, yet is often unthinkingly accepted.